Marsgames/AnotherArrowDirection/README.md

 ---

+Headcrab logo is just a placeholder. <br />
+As long as the name... <br />

+I used Bubble sprites from cassala, [on itch.io](https://cassala.itch.io/bubble-sprites)

+---

 ⚠️ Project built with Xcode 16 beta 3 & macOS 15 beta 3 ⚠️ <br />
 It was compiled for iOS 17 so it should work as is, but... beta